 - HIV/AIDS Surveillance Program, Utah Department of Health

 - Population Estimates by Age, Sex, Race, and Hispanic Origin for Counties in Utah, U.S. Bureau of the Census, IBIS Version 2018

-DefinitionNumber of people infected with HIV and living in Utah.
+DefinitionNumber of people diagnosed with HIV and living with HIV in Utah.

 NumeratorFor views regarding new cases - the number of new HIV diagnoses in a given year.
 For views regarding persons living with HIV in Utah - the number of persons with diagnosed HIV infection who are known to be living in Utah during a particular time-frame.